Iximiel/plumed-school-benchmark/README.md

 ### Input files

-With `--plumed` we can specify a series of input files, column separated, like `--plumed "plumed.dat:coord.dat:third.dat"`, without any other options this will run the "this" kernel, see [below](#kernels) as three separated instances against the 3 input files
+With `--plumed` we can specify a series of input files, column separated, like `--plumed "plumed.dat:coord.dat:third.dat"`, without any other options this will run the "this" kernel as three separated instances against the 3 input files

 #### Examples